-Global Experiences has employer relationships with Non-Profits, NGO's, and Charities in numerous program cities, who work in a huge range of advocacy issues and topics.
+Global Experiences has international internships with non-profits, NGO's, and charities in numerous program cities, who work in a huge range of advocacy issues and topics.

-Check out the list below to see opportunities in everything from animal rights, to 3rd world development, to consumer advocacy.
+Check out our list to see opportunities in everything from animal right to international development to consumer advocacy.

 If you care about a cause and are looking to enter the NGO community, your foot in the door is with one of the employers below.